Stable developmental patterns of gene expression without morphogen gradients: Results

 The simulations in this work are stochastic, tracking the chemical reactions at single-molecule resolution across the set of reaction-volumes constituting the system.
 However, in the limit of large particle number and small reaction volumes, this type of spatially discrete and stochastic dynamics approaches the continuous and ultimately deterministic reaction-diffusion dynamics of the type considered in \cite{Majka2023}.
 The existence of this deterministic limit can be also seen as the manifestation of the emergent noise-control mechanism that overtakes the system.
 Therefore, we compare the numerically found optimal $\kappa_{\rm opt}$ with the theoretically predicted $\kappa_{\rm theor}$ to assess how well the deterministic theory approximates the dynamics in the highly stochastic regime, and to explain the nature of the emergent noise-control mechanism.

 To this end, we mapped the microscopic model used in our stochastic simulations onto the effective reaction-diffusion model analysed in \cite{Majka2023} (see Methods).
-With the necessary readjustments, the adapted effective model equation reads
+We obtained the following continuous model for the expression of each gene $X$ in \{A,B,C,D\}: